j2store/userguide/configuration.md

     There is a facility to estimate the probable tax and shipping cost based on some preliminary details and this can be enabled by setting the option to **Yes**.

+* ***Make postal code required in the shipping/tax estimator***

+     Set this to **YES** will the make the entry of postal code mandatory while estimating shipping and tax in the cart page.

+* ***Clear cart items***

+     Choose when to clear the cart.
+     **On confirmation :** When the order is confirmed by the payment gateways.
+     **On order placement :** cart will be emptied when the customer places the order.

+* ***Default payment method***

+    Choose the default payment method from the list of payment available.
+This will be selected by default when customers checkout.

+* ***Prevent customer from checking out if shipping method was not chosen***

+     Set this to **YES** will prevent the customer from checking out if shipping method was not selected Make sure you have configured your shipping methods correct.
+Otherwise, shipping methods will not show up and your customers wont be able to place an order.

+* ***Hide shipping costs until an address is entered***

+     Set this to **YES** will show the shipping methods when an address is entered.

 Check the image below for more clear understanding.

 ![Cart Configuration1](./assets/images/Cart_config1.png)